 Intelligence practitioners must apply critical thinking and transparent analysis to increase understanding and reduce uncertainty.
 They must learn how to influence decision-makers.

 Managing Intelligence: The Art of Influence, solidly grounded in theory, provides practical guidance for managers and practitioners to develop and implement intelligence programs.
 It shows how to integrate these programs into an organisation in a coherent and functional way.

-It also outlines the constellation of management issues that are specific to the intelligence profession.
-Key topics include the capability, models, people and processes required to support those in the business of making tactical, operational and strategic decisions.
-These transform intelligence into value.
+The book also outlines management issues that are specific to the intelligence profession.
+Key themes include the capability, models, people and processes required to support those in the business of making tactical, operational and strategic decisions and the transformation of intelligence into value.